Affiliated Postdocs

 Former group members

-- Ben Havlicek (Fall 2020 as a University of Wisconsin-Madison undergraduate)
+- Ben Havlicek (Fall 2020 as a UW-Madison undergraduate)

 - Ben Steck (Fall 2020-Summer 2021 as a University of Wisconsin-Madison undergraduate)